Support for Children with Big Feelings, Meltdowns, and Emotional Overwhelm

 You don’t need a diagnosis or referral

-We don’t label children
+We don’t label children or push behaviour programs

 There are no lock-in therapy packages